Upgrading to cf CLI v7

 • A seamless upgrade experience from cf CLI v6.
 Changes have been kept to a minimum.
 Where there are changes, the team has incorporated feedback from the community to simplify the cf CLI user experience.

-• Details about breaking potential breaking changes and alternative workflows for scripting environments.
+• Details about potential breaking changes and alternative workflows for scripting environments.

 To understand the differences between specific commands, see Command Differences below.